CSIRT-SK/viruschecker/README.md

 2 Deploy antivirus driver program
 ---------------------------------

+The location of the compiled Java executable is `driver/build/libs/driver-[VERSION]-all.jar`.

 The driver provides a unified REST API to simplify communication with supported antivirus solutions.
 As of this moment the supported antivirus software includes
 - Avast